decentra-co-in/stablebch/README.md

 **MINTING**

 First minting 2 Million **StableBCH** (equals 0.02 BCH) on 6th June 2021, to test.
-Next minting will be 100 Million **StableBCH**, which is equal to 1 BCH.
+Second minting 100 Million **StableBCH**, which is equal to 1 BCH.
 Further mintings are  based on further BCH investments.

 **HOW TO GET STARTED?**